 Making A Difference in Our County

-Development opportunities for youth continue to increase with expanded participation in offered programs, including District Project Achievement for fourth- through 12th-grade students and summer camp.
-In an effort to expose area youth to as many opportunities as possible, Telfair County 4-H provides a variety of programming each year.
-Cloverleaf 4-H’ers are exposed to many different experiences, intending to spark an interest in lifelong learning.
-Activities offered range from fun – such as Farm Day, which involves visiting local farms and farm animals – to practical and educational, like check-writing and money management programs.
-Our Junior and Senior 4-H’ers are exposed to various programs, but they also get leadership experience assisting with Cloverleaf 4-H activities.
-Enrollment for 2016 totals 316 students.
-Of those 316 students, 53 participated in Project Achievement; 13 participated in BB team and 10 on shotgun team; 30 went to summer camp and 72 to summer day camps; and eight served as Teen Leaders.
+Development opportunities for youth continue to increase with expanded participation in offered programs, including District Project Achievement 4th-12th grades and Summer Camp.
+Seeking to expose area youth to as many opportunities as possible, Telfair County 4-H provides a variety of programming each year.
+Cloverleaf 4-H’ers are exposed to many different experiences, hopefully sparking an interest in lifelong learning.
+Activities offered range from fun, such as farm day –visiting local farms and farm animals, to practical and educational, like check writing and money management.
+Our Junior and Senior 4-H’ers are exposed to various programs, but they also get leadership experience by helping to lead and assist in Cloverleaf 4-H activities.

 4-H Enrollment for 2020 reports 397 students.
 With the limited amount of face-to-face opportunities available for 4-H’ers, our 4-H’ers participated in a variety of online opportunities including summer day camp activities as well as other virtual opportunities.